GlasgowEmbedded/glasgow/docs/manual/src/use/repl-script.rst

 .. note::
     Some examples are maintained in the `examples <https://github.com/GlasgowEmbedded/glasgow/tree/main/examples>`_ directory.

 One further note --- a lot of the Glasgow framework uses ``asyncio``, with the most apparent impact to users being that the ``await`` keyword must be used.
-You are provided with an async-capable environment, so no additional work is required on your part --- just use the ``await`` keyword... if you ever see a ``<coroutine object ....>``, try using ``await``.
+You are provided with an async-capable environment, so no additional setup work is required on your part --- just use the ``await`` keyword... if you ever see a ``<coroutine object ....>``, try using ``await``.

 How do I use this interface?
 ----------------------------

-The exact usage will depend heavily on the applet you've requested, some examples are provided below, but please also have a look in the `examples <https://github.com/GlasgowEmbedded/glasgow/tree/main/examples>`_ directory.
+The exact usage will depend heavily on the applet you've requested, some examples are provided below with explanations.

 As the startup prompt suggests, investigating ``help(iface)`` and ``help(device)`` are good places to start... after that, have a look at the applet's code.